peruvianidol/mikeaparicio.com/_src/posts/2023-05-22-why-were-bad-at-css.md

 Here we're using CSS custom properties inside our flex utility to provide some common defaults from *our* design system.
 This way we don't need to provide a bunch of additional utility classes to support every possible value for each flex property.

-If a developer runs into an instance where they need to override the defaults, they can do so by declaring them in the `style` tag.
+If a developer runs into an instance where they need to override the defaults, they can do so by declaring them in the `style` attribute.
 In this case, we don't want a gap between the image and the blockquote, since that will be handled by the padding.

 ```html
 <figure class="cool-card cool-flex" style="--flex-gap: 0">